-Panitumumab only works on cancers that have a normal Kras gene.
-You will have tests to check if this gene is normal.
-Panitumuab also helps the immune system to recognise the cancer cells so that it can destroy them.
+Panitumumab only works on bowel cancers that have a normal Ras gene.
+You will have tests to check that your bowel cancer has the normal version of this gene.

 You have panitumumab as a drip into a vein (intravenously).

 You have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 - PICC line